Leading the way in reducing suicide in the veterinary profession

-Community members - do your bit
+Community members -

 As a pet owner, it is normal to feel stressed-out when something happens to your beloved pet.
 However, please be mindful that while you are one person dealing with your stress, for the veterinary staff at your local veterinary clinic, you are one of many clients they see each day.

 When you arrive at your consultation, please bear in mind that your vet may have just had to perform life-saving or emergency treatment to another pet, or even worse, may have just had to euthanaise someone's beloved furbaby.
 This can result in them running behind schedule, but also, leaving them little time to absorb and process what has happened in their prior consults.
 Alternatively, the client/s after you may be bringing in their beloved furbaby for the last time, which the veterinary staff also have to be prepared for.
 Most veterinary professionals have a love of animals, and join the industry as they have a genuine desire to look after animals and help them to have a quality of life.
 When they have to deal with these unpleasant aspects of their jobs it is hard enough - let alone having to deal with cranky customers, or those who have unrealistic expectations.
 If you'd like some tips for dealing with the stress of taking your pet to the vet, check out this article with Royal Canin.

 While veterinarians certainly do perform what many of us would consider to be 'miracles', and most will do whatever they can to ensure the healthy and safety of animals, they simply cannot magically cure or 'fix' every single animal.
 Being mindful of this will certainly go a long way in reducing some of the stress the veterinary staff are faced with each day.